 My life as a sick man had begun.
 The pictures from my MRI came back.
 I had a garden full of lesions blossoming in my brain.
 I had multiple sclerosis.
 I was not given a prognosis, as it is often difficult to predict the path the disease will take.
 I knew intuitively that the progression of my disease would be rapid and devastating.
 It has been.
 In the last two years it has taken me from a cane to a walker to a wheelchair.
 It is now attacking my hands and my right arm.

 As an active man with a great passion for skiing, hiking and working out I went through an initial period of intense grief.

 Grief for what I was about to lose (my physical being and experiences) and fear for what was about to come (loss of mastery of my body and my life…I thought).

 I would choose to acknowledge the sacred beauty of the effort of movement.

 Where once summiting a 14ner was an objective, now not giving up, being in the moment of unflinching effort to move when I am stuck on the floor is the accomplishment.

 As my MS progresses, I continue to lift weights.
 I have, in fact, intensified my training often working out five times a week at home and in the gym.
 I am not preparing for a conventional race or competition.
 Rather I am in training for what are my daily challenges…so as my MS progresses I can continue to live an independent, autonomous life.
 I do not consider myself ‘disabled’.
 I am ‘other’ abled.
 And this winter, through the gift of adaptive skiing, I look forward to returning to Vail’s back bowls once again.

-Please help us spread the word about Joe Tancredi, and all other heroes, by sharing this post through the social media buttons on this page, liking Make A Hero on Facebook, subscribing to The HERO Newsletter on the right side of this page, and / or giving a generous monetary donation.
+Please help us spread the word about Joe Tancredi, the Make A Hero Cast, and everyday heroes, by sharing this post through the social media buttons on this page, learning how you can Make A Hero, subscribing to The HERO Newsletter, and / or giving a generous monetary donation.
 Thank you! ***